 If you wear glasses, purchase lenses with anti-reflective (AR) coating.
 AR coating reduces glare by minimizing the amount of light reflecting off the front and back surfaces of your eyeglass lenses.

 4. Upgrade your display.

-If you have not already done so, replace your old tube-style monitor (called a cathode ray tube or CRT) with a flat-panel liquid crystal display (LCD), like those on laptop computers.
+If you have not already done so, replace your old tube-style monitor (called a cathode ray tube or CRT) with a flat-panel LED (light-emitting diode) screen with an anti-reflective surface.

 Complications due to flicker are even more likely if the refresh rate of the monitor is less than 75 hertz (Hz).
 If you must use a CRT at work, adjust the display settings to the highest possible refresh rate.

 When choosing a new flat panel display, select a screen with the highest resolution possible.
 Resolution is related to the "dot pitch" of the display.
 Generally, displays with a lower dot pitch have sharper images.
 Choose a display with a dot pitch of .28 mm or smaller.

 Also, choose a relatively large display.
 For a desktop computer, select a display that has a diagonal screen size of at least 19 inches.

 Adjusting the display settings of your computer can help reduce eye strain and fatigue.
 Generally, these adjustments are beneficial:

 Brightness: Adjust the brightness of the display so it's approximately the same as the brightness of your surrounding workstation.
 As a test, look at the white background of this Web page.
 If it looks like a light source, it's too bright.
 If it seems dull and gray, it may be too dark.

 Text size and contrast: Adjust the text size and contrast for comfort, especially when reading or composing long documents.
 Usually, black print on a white background is the best combination for comfort.